RamanAgrawal/ai-linkedin-comment-generator/README.md

 ### First Use

 1. **Without API Key (Free)**: The extension works immediately with high-quality mock comments
-2. **With OpenAI API Key**: Add your API key in settings for AI-generated comments
+2. **With DeepSeek API Key**: Add your API key in settings for AI-generated comments

 ## 🎯 How It Works